colorer/Colorer-schemes/README.md

 This action corrects the error `Warning: XML resolver not found; external catalogs will be ignored`  when building schemes.
 A more detailed description of the error [in Debian bug-tracker](http://bugs.debian.org/cgi-bin/bugreport.cgi?bug=552032).

+##Develop##

+Descriptions of syntaxes (scheme) divided into static and generated.
+Static there are in a directory hrc/hrc, generated in hrc/src.

+After scheme change, it is necessary to make testing of changes for regressions.
+For this purpose it is necessary:

+  1. build the library of schemes `build base`
+  2. to be convinced that in bin directory in a root of the project lies colorer.exe (the utility for work with library of schemes)
+  3. in a directory of hrc/test to start a script `perl runtest.pl --full`. or analog of `runtest.py`
+  4. during work of a script the result of a coloring of the file with a standard will be checked, the result is output in the console and in the fails.html file in hrc/test/*time_of_test* directory.
+  5. after the analysis of divergences in case of mistakes it is necessary to correct the scheme.
+If the current coloring is considered true, it is necessary to replace the standard file with the new.
+     Files standards are in hrc/test/_valid.
+New files in hrc/test/*time_of_test*

+As before modification of a repository, it is recommended to edit the hrc/hrc/CHANGELOG file

 Links
 ------------------------